IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/milestones/milestone_4_litecoin_basics_faq.md

-# Milestone 4: MVP Feature 1 Implementation (Litecoin Basics & FAQ)
+# Milestone 4: Backend & Knowledge Base Completion (Initial Articles)

 ## Description
-This milestone focuses on implementing the first core feature: providing answers to fundamental questions about Litecoin.
-This involves developing the frontend chat interface, integrating it with the RAG backend, and ensuring the RAG pipeline can accurately retrieve and generate responses for basic Litecoin queries.
-It also includes the curation and ingestion of relevant FAQ data.
+This milestone focuses on completing the backend work for the MVP and ingesting the initial set of knowledge base articles.
+This includes implementing a full CRUD API for managing data sources, curating and ingesting the "Litecoin Basics & FAQ" content, and enhancing the vector search index to support advanced metadata filtering.

 ## Key Tasks & Status